 All respondents in Azerbaijan reported no smoking, only 1 respondent in Malawi reported smoking. * indicates venous blood collection for anemia assessment

-Supplemental Table 2.
+Supplemental Table 3.
+Prevalence of undernutrition assessed using underweight and short stature, and the independence of multiple forms of undernutrition